Skip to main content

 • Shanghai, Long Museum, West Bund, “Rembrandt, Vermeer and Hals in the Dutch Golden Age: Masterpieces from The Leiden Collection,” 23 September 2017–25 February 2018 [lent by the present owner].

-• Moscow, The Pushkin State Museum of Fine Arts, “The Age of Rembrandt and Vermeer: Masterpieces of The Leiden Collection,” 28 March–22 July 2018, no. 4 [lent by the present owner].
+• Moscow, Pushkin State Museum of Fine Arts, “The Age of Rembrandt and Vermeer: Masterpieces of The Leiden Collection,” 28 March–22 July 2018, no. 4 [lent by the present owner].

-• St. Petersburg, The State Hermitage Museum, “The Age of Rembrandt and Vermeer: Masterpieces of The Leiden Collection,” 5 September 2018–13 January 2019, no. 4 [lent by the present owner].
+• St. Petersburg, State Hermitage Museum, “The Age of Rembrandt and Vermeer: Masterpieces of The Leiden Collection,” 5 September 2018–13 January 2019, no. 4 [lent by the present owner].

-• Abu Dhabi, Louvre Abu Dhabi, “Rembrandt, Vermeer and the Dutch Golden Age.
-Masterpieces from The Leiden Collection and the Musée du Louvre,” 14 February–18 May 2019, no. 85 [lent by the present owner].
+• Abu Dhabi, Louvre Abu Dhabi, “Rembrandt, Vermeer and the Dutch Golden Age: Masterpieces from The Leiden Collection and the Musée du Louvre,” 14 February–18 May 2019, no. 85 [lent by the present owner].

 • Amsterdam, Rijksmuseum, “Vermeer,” 10 February–4 June 2023, no. 37 [lent by the present owner].